 Sometimes, a project just stops moving forward.
 Problems can pop up and initiate a chain of blockers.
 The most effective project managers are those who can anticipate, identify, and eliminate these project blockers.

-No blockers are insurmountable, but getting past them can be tough if you don’t have a plan and the tools to do so.
+No blockers are insurmountable, but getting past them can be tough if you don’t have a plan or the right tools.
 Here are some of the best ways to find out why blockers occur and what you can do to get around them.

 Whether teams work together or are scattered in different locations and timezones, communication issues can cause a lack of awareness of impeding problems.
 Customizable, easy-to-use work tracking software will keep teams aligned on any potential project blockers that are, or might arise.
 Such tools give your teams the opportunity to see each other’s live progress and easily stay informed on any updates, issues, or blockers.
 Tracking can also give you a roadmap to follow back to the source of the blocker.
 You’ll be able to see which employees worked on the relevant tasks, when they worked on it, and what the actual problems are.
 Team members can also comment on any issues or delays they’re experiencing right in the task cards, which can facilitate early-warning communication about problems that are impeding their work.